Embedding Custom Widgets from Qt Designer in PyQt5

 3. Tell Qt to replace your placeholder with your actual widget when building the UI.

-In Qt this final step is referred to as promoting (as in promoting a base class).
+In Qt, this final step is referred to as promoting (as in promoting a base class).

 If the custom widget you are adding is a subclass of an existing Qt widget, you may want to use the base class as your placeholder to promote from.
 For example, if you have a custom MyAwesomeButton button widget subclassed from QPushButton use QPushButton as the placeholder and promote it to MyAwesomeButton.
-This gives you access to the base class properties, events and actions from within Qt Designer.
+This gives you access to the base class properties, events, and actions from within Qt Designer.

 If you don't have an obvious base class to use, then you can use QWidget, the common base class of all Qt widgets.

-pip install pyqtgraph
+$ python -m pip install pyqtgraph

 The instructions below aren't specific to PyQtGraph, and you can use the same process to add matplotlib or any other custom widgets to your app.